 The key to maintaining a safe environment is early intervention.
-Remember what you learned in Module 2 about signs of intoxication, especially in relation to the combined use of alcohol and other intoxicants, such as cannabis.
-Learn to recognize these behaviours, and consider how you might slow down service of alcoholic beverages to prevent intoxication in patrons.
+Remember what you learned in Module 2 about signs and possible behaviours associated with intoxication, especially in relation to the combined use of alcohol and other drugs.
+Learn to recognize these behaviours and consider approaches to slowing down service of alcoholic beverages.